-- The Google Fit app for Android and iOS is also getting an all-new design.
+- The Google Fit app for Android is also getting an all-new design.

 Google Fit hasn’t seen any major updates for over two years, but the company is changing that today.
 In partnership with the American Heart Association and World Health Organization, Google has announced a complete revamp of Google Fit that brings new motivation features and an all-new design.